 - Clinging to their owner for security

-- Reaction to loud noises such as fireworks, thunderstorms, and gunshots
+- Noise anxiety can trigger an intense fear of loud noises or unexpected noises such as fireworks, thunderstorms, and gunshots.

-- Emotional stress from being left alone for long periods of time or rehomed multiple times
+- Separation anxiety can occur through the emotional stress of being alone for long periods of time without their owner or from being rehomed multiple times.

-- Fear associated with a dog park, dog boarding, or other places where dogs gather
+- Extreme stress associated with a dog park, dog boarding, or other places where other animals gather.

-A dog panic attack can be scary and even dangerous if your pet takes off running at full speed.
-Make sure you are aware of what triggers cause a panic attack so you can avoid them.
+When dogs experience a panic attack, it can be scary and even dangerous if your pet takes off running at full speed.
+As pet owners, it’s a good idea to make sure we are aware of what specific trigger will cause a panic attack.

 How Long Can a Dog Panic Attack Last?

-If your dog suddenly suffers a panic attack, the symptoms can come on very quickly and last for a few moments or even hours.
+If your anxious dog starts to experience panic attacks suddenly, you may find the symptoms can come on very quickly and last for a few moments or even hours.

-If your dog has suffered from panic attacks before, he may know how to help himself by retreating into his safe zone such as under the bed or in a dog crate.
+If your pup has experienced panic attacks before, he may know how to help himself by retreating into a safe space for your dog, such as under the bed or in a dog crate.

-The length of time that this lasts will depend on what caused the dog’s anxiety to flare up.
+The length of time that this lasts will depend on what the trigger was to cause the flare-up.

 Can Dogs Have Panic Attacks at Night?

-Don’t be surprised if your dog begins pacing, panting, drooling excessively, or acting nervous when he wakes up after suffering an anxiety attack during sleep.
+Don’t be surprised if your anxious dog begins pacing, panting, drooling excessively, or acting nervous when they wake up after suffering an attack during sleep.

-If this happens frequently you may want to make sure your dog is sleeping in an environment that will keep him safe such as a dog crate.
+If this happens frequently, you may want to make sure your anxious pup is sleeping in an environment that will calm your dog and keep him feeling safe such as a crate.

 What Do I Do If My Dog is Having a Panic Attack?

-If you feel helpless when your dog is having a panic attack, you are not alone.
-Many dog owners feel this way when their dog suddenly becomes anxious and upset for no apparent reason.
+If you feel helpless when your furry friend suffers a canine panic attack, you are not alone.
+Many owners feel this way when their dog may suddenly become anxious and upset for no apparent reason.

-If this happens, do not attempt to put him in a dog crate or any place where he can feel trapped.
-This will make him even more upset and agitated than before the panic attack began.
+If this happens, do not attempt to put them in a dog crate or any place where your pet can feel trapped.
+This will make them even more upset and agitated than before the panic attack began.

-Instead, try to remain calm so your dog knows you are not part of what is upsetting him.
-He may also be able to pick up on your nervousness and become more anxious, which will cause the cycle to continue.
+Instead, try to remain calm, so your dog knows you are not part of what is upsetting them.
+Your pup may also be able to pick up on your nervousness, and their fear may worsen, which will cause the cycle to continue.

-There are techniques you can try to prevent your furry friend from having a dog panic attack:
+Here are some helpful techniques you can try to prevent your dog’s panic attack:

-- Try to keep your dog’s routine as consistent as possible, including their feeding schedule and exercise regimen.
+- Try to keep your dog in a consistent routine as much as possible, including their feeding schedule and exercise regimen.

-- If you know or suspect there will be changes in your dog’s life, make sure you take the time to slowly prepare them beforehand.
-This includes any changes in your dog’s routine, moving to a new home or even just dog daycare.
+- If you know or suspect there will be changes in your dog’s life, make sure you take the time to prepare them beforehand slowly.
+This includes any changes in your dog’s routine, moving to a new house, or even just doggy daycare.

 - Keep walks short and fun!
-When dogs are on leash they can feel trapped if they get scared by another dog or person.
+When dogs are on a leash, they can feel trapped if they get scared by another dog or person.